 Who is Amanda behind the camera for Peppermint Photography?

-I originate from a background in Fine Art, Photography and Visual Culture.
+I originate from a background in Fine Art, Photography, and Visual Culture.

 I think I value honesty and kindness above almost anything, and I believe anything David Lynch creates is genius.
-I am a hopeless romantic, a tea drinker, and I love the ocean, adventure, exploring new places, antiques, when birds fly together, blue hour, the stars, real conversations, winter.
+I am a hopeless romantic, a tea drinker, and I love the ocean, adventure, exploring new places, antiques, when birds fly together, blue hour, the stars, real conversations, and winter.

 When I am not shooting weddings, I’m immersed in commercial and exhibition work.
 I like to construct new work and push myself creatively, and I love seeing this flow into my wedding work.